Your Questions Answered About the CAO Available Places Process

-With Leaving Cert students getting their CAO offers already- this is a time of big decisions for anyone who is thinking about college.
-You have five days to decide whether or not you will take up the first round offer if you got one.
-But many students don't know or even consider the 'Available Places' process.
-So we've put this handy guide together to guide you through what might be a life-changing opportunity for you!
+With Leaving Cert students getting their CAO offers - this is a time of big decisions for anyone who is thinking about college.
+Many students don't know about or even consider the 'Available Places' process.
+So we've put this handy guide together to help you through what might be a life-changing opportunity for you!

 How does the CAO Available Places process work?